 What You'll Need: 2 cloves minced garlic, Italian dressing, Italian-style frozen vegetable blend, skinless chicken breasts, shredded parmesan cheese

-Salmon Caesar Salad with Whole Grain Roll
+Salmon Caesar Salad with Whole-Grain Roll

-What You'll Need: Wild salmon, olive oil, salt, pepper, chopped romaine lettuce, shredded parmesan cheese, organic Caesar dressing (we like Annie's), whole grain roll (we like Alexia's artisan whole grain rolls)
+What You'll Need: Wild salmon, olive oil, salt, pepper, chopped romaine lettuce, shredded parmesan cheese, organic Caesar dressing (we like Annie's), whole-grain roll (we like Alexia's artisan whole-grain rolls)

-To make this light yet filling salad, flip on the oven and set it to 450°F. Season the fish (which is brimming with heart-healthy omega-3s) with salt and pepper and place it skin side down on a foil-covered baking sheet for about 12 to 15 minutes, or until it easily flakes with a fork.
+To make this light yet filling salad, flip on the oven and set it to 450 degrees Fahrenheit.
+Season the fish (which is brimming with heart-healthy omega-3s) with salt and pepper and place it skin side down on a foil-covered baking sheet for about 12 to 15 minutes, or until it easily flakes with a fork.
 Serve over a bed of lightly dressed romaine and pair with a whole grain roll for some energizing carbohydrates.

-One Pot Cajun Chicken & Rice
+One-Pot Cajun Chicken & Rice

 What You'll Need: Chicken breasts, Cajun seasoning (we like Perfect Pinch Cajun Seasoning), brown rice, low-sodium chicken broth, chopped bell pepper, roughly chopped cilantro

-This flavorful one pot wonder comes together in just 30 minutes!
+This flavorful, one-pot wonder comes together in just 30 minutes.
 After you season the chicken, cook it in an olive oil-greased skillet until it begins to brown.
 Take it off the heat and set it aside.
 In the same pan, combine the rice, peppers, additional seasoning, and broth.
 Stir the mixture and then add the chicken back into the skillet.
 Allow the mixture to simmer for 20-30 minutes or until the liquid cooks down.
 Top with the cilantro and serve.

-Watermelon, Feta, Chicken Salad
+Watermelon, Feta, and Chicken Salad

 What You'll Need: Cubed watermelon, sliced grilled chicken, crumbled feta, greens, balsamic vinegar, olive oil